 Get-Service LxssManager | Restart-Service

-As soon as you use the above command restart the Lxssmanager service in windows services to restart the windows subsystem for Linux.
+As soon as you use the above command, it restarts the Lxssmanager service in Windows 10 services to further restart the windows subsystem for Linux.